-There are 368 golf courses in South Carolina and thousands of golf holes on those courses, but one stands out above the rest.
-In fact, the view from the fairway to the green is among the most iconic in all of golf, an image known around the world – and readily identified with its course, its community and the state.
+There are more than 350 golf courses in South Carolina and thousands of golf holes on those courses, but one stands out above the rest.
+In fact, the view from the fairway to the green is among the most iconic in all of golf, an image known around the world - and readily identified with its course, its community and the state.

 That hole, of course, is the par-4, 444-yard 18th at Harbour Town Golf Links, home of the RBC Heritage and an image seen countless times on CBS-TV's coverage of South Carolina's lone annual PGA Tour event.
 The green grass, Calibogue Sound and its marshes to the left and, naturally, the Harbour Town red-and-white-striped lighthouse in the distance - if you know golf, you know that vista only two well.